Training and Practice of Ketamine-Assisted Psychotherapy Through Role Play

 Harvey Schwartz, PhD • Veronika Gold, LMFT • Eric Sienknecht, PsyD • Frank Ehrenfried, MFT • Robert Voloshin, DO • Ryan Hoffman, LMFT

-Module 1 is a prerequisite for all modules.
-While we recommend to take Module 1 with us, those who have taken equivalent with one of the other training centers (KTC, KRIYA, PRATI, SAGE) can sign up for consequent modules.
+While we recommend clinicians to take Module 1 with us, those who have taken equivalent introductory training with one of the other training centers (KTC, KRIYA, PRATI, SAGE) can take all other modules.

 Training & Retreats